aiizadku/mastermind-game/README.md

 At the start of the game the computer will randomly select a pattern of four different numbers from a total of 8 different numbers between 0 and 7.

-•A player will have 10 attempts to guess the number combinations\
+• A player will have 10 attempts to guess the number combinations.\
 • At the end of each guess, computer will provide the following response as feedback:
 1. The player had guessed a correct number